-- the Pinion tooth, in 2D, with the CMM target grid superimposed in black; edge reductions are also displayed; fillet line is in green, while TopRem limit, if entered, is in red; edge reductions for the CMM data are displayed - note that root and tip edge reductions are along the tooth profile; - 2. three Pinion teeth in 3D, with the CMM target grid superimposed, in green; - 3. the Gear tooth, , in 2D, with the CMM target grid superimposed in black; edge reductions are also displayed; fillet line is in green; edge reductions for the CMM data are displayed; - 4. three Gear teeth in 3D, with the CMM target grid superimposed, in green.
+- 1. the Pinion tooth, in 2D, with the CMM target grid superimposed in black; edge reductions are also displayed; fillet line is in green if the cutter edge is straight, or black if the cutter edge is circular, while the TopRem limit, if entered, is in red; edge reductions for the CMM data are displayed note that root and tip edge reductions are along the tooth profile; - 2. three Pinion teeth in 3D, with the CMM target grid superimposed, in green; - 3. the Gear tooth, , in 2D, with the CMM target grid superimposed in black; edge reductions are also displayed; fillet line is in green; edge reductions for the CMM data are displayed; - 4. three Gear teeth in 3D, with the CMM target grid superimposed, in green.